Changes proposed for the Finance bill 2020 – Are you prepared?

 - In addition, deemed occupation to become restricted to 24 months at the start of ownership.

 - Furthermore, whilst transferring property ownership to spouse, exemption history not to be transferred

 - Clarification of late claims made for nomination of the main residence

 Many owners who have to leave their residence due to unexpected or unforeseen circumstances, for instance, admission to hospital due to an illness, will be affected by the reduction in the final period of deemed occupation.
-For the individuals moving into residential care or facing disability, the final period of deemed occupation still stands at 36 months.
+For the individuals moving into residential care the final period of deemed occupation still stands at 36 months.

 3. Changes in anti-avoidance legislation (insolvent companies)

 According to the anti-avoidance legislation of the finance bill, there have been changes introduced in the general anti-abuse rule (GAAR).
 These changes will allow the extension needed to collect evidence to make a GAAR adjustment by HMRC.

 The changes made in the anti-avoidance legislation and the penalties determined will come into effect for tax periods that will end on or after the finance bill 2019/2020 has successfully passed.

 Some amendments aimed at demoralizing companies for their lack of commitment to pay tax debts.
 Meanwhile, one of the major amendments in the anti-avoidance rule revolves around companies tangled in the insolvency procedure.
 Previously, many insolvent companies avoided or evaded their payment of taxes.